s3git/s3git/README.md

 And collaborate
 ---------------

-Continuing as `alice` from the example above, clone it again as `bob` on a different computer or into a different directory
+Continuing as `alice` from the example above, clone it again as `bob` on a different computer or in a different directory

 ```
 alice $